LennonLab/Emergence/EmergencePrePrint.md

-## Emergence: A platform for modeling the simultaneous emergence of ecological patterns
+## A modeling platform for the simultaneous emergence of ecological patterns

 Kenneth J. Locey, Jay.
 T. Lennon